ldesgoui/ldesgoui.github.io/resume.md

 2016 - Now
 :   *Freelance Developer*

-    Web development using Python, Javascript, Elm, Haskell.
-    Development and deployment of solutions to help digitalization of companies from various industries (yachting, driving school, restauration).
-    Administration of Linux servers (debian, CentOS, NixOS) and cloud infrastructure (AWS, GCP).
+    Web development using Python, Javascript, Elm, Haskell, deployment and administration of solutions on Linux and/or cloud infrastructure (AWS, GCP).
+    Rebuilt the backend of a yacht chartering website, providing a consistent API consumed by the new dashboard, frontend and mobile applications.
+    Built a website for a local pizzeria in which you could order, as well as a dashboard connected to their point of sale system.

 2015 - Now
 :   *Contributor to Free Software*

-    Contributions can be found at <https://github.com/ldesgoui>,
-    mostly licensed under MIT, Apache-2.0 or GPLv3.0.
-    Author of Rust library [`discord_game_sdk`](https://docs.rs/discord_game_sdk).
+    Author of Rust library [`discord_game_sdk`](https://docs.rs/discord_game_sdk),
-    Contributed to
-    [`specs`](https://github.com/amethyst/specs/pulls?q=author%3Aldesgoui),
+    providing a safe and idiomatic interface to an external library with no first-party support.
+    Offered contributions to various projects, such as [`specs`](https://github.com/amethyst/specs/pulls?q=author%3Aldesgoui),
     [`dodrio`](https://github.com/fitzgen/dodrio/pulls?q=author%3Aldesgoui),
     [`PostgREST`](https://github.com/PostgREST/postgrest/pulls?q=author%3Aldesgoui),